datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 {: .language-python}

 Notice when you assign the imported DataFrame to a variable, Python does not produce any output on the screen.
-We can view the value of the `surveys_df` object by typing its name into the Python command prompt.
+The IPython package includes the display() function, which is preferable to pandas over print().
+We can view the value of the `surveys_df` object by typing:

 ~~~
-surveys_df
+from IPython.display import display

+display(surveys_df)
 ~~~
 {: .language-python}